 It’s not by coincidence that these days of our Covid existence provoke intense anxiety.
 We like to be in control.
 We’ve been trained since our earliest years that what happens to us is dependent on our own efforts.
 It’s distressing and disorienting to accept that we are living in a time where so much is beyond our control.

 If we can pause for a moment to catch our breath, perhaps we can understand that there is a lesson to be learned from this lifestyle with which we are struggling.
 It is a lesson of Emunah, of having faith in Hashem most specifically when we realize that we are not in control.
 Yes, we are expected to do certain things.
 Maintain social distance, practice appropriate hygiene and seek medical care when necessary.
 While these measures will hopefully impact the spread of the coronavirus, we are all confronted with the recognition that there is still so much that we don’t understand and can’t control.

 May the realization that our lives lie in the hands of Hakadosh Baruch Hu help to bring about a redemption for our community, our country and the world.
 May we merit to rise to the level of Bnei Yisrael and IY’H, find our way safely through the raging waters that confront us.

-Ellen and I wish you and your family a restful, rejuvenating and healthy Shabbat.
+Ellen and I continue to wish you and your family safety and good health.
+Chag Sameiach!